jimmy-guzman/mejora/README.md

 3. New items cause failure
 4. Removed items are treated as improvement

-Baselines are explicit and committed to the repo.
+Baselines are explicit and should be committed to the repo.

----

 ## Installation